pecknigel/learning-resources/index.md

 There’s something for everyone.
 All levels of learners are catered for.
 Take a look around and [book a session](https://prescriptionfree.academy/) when you’re ready to get started.

-Our Education Director (Nigel) is also chief librarian and maintains this site by hand using Markdown, Jekyll, GitHub Pages and a combination of Working Copy (iOS Git client) and some WebStorm and other editors.
+Our Educator in Chief (Nigel) is also head librarian and maintains this site by hand using Markdown, Jekyll, GitHub Pages and a combination of Working Copy (iOS Git client) and some WebStorm and other editors.

 ---